A Design Space for Multiscale Visualization: Methods

 \subsubsection{Expand}

 In the Expand stage, we focused on increasing the coverage of the example corpus to validate our initial design space.
 We collected 16 more examples, called the \textbf{expansion set}, primarily through forward and backward chaining on our existing academic examples but also from Google searches for practitioner work, additional suggestions, and author memory, resulting in a total of 37 examples in the corpus.
-The additional examples led to refinements which involved both introducing new dimensions to capture more differences and eliminating or merging uninformative dimensions in an effort to improve distinguishability between examples.
+The additional examples led to design space refinements that involved both introducing new dimensions to capture more differences and eliminating or merging uninformative dimensions in an effort to improve distinguishability between examples.
 After modifying the design space, we re-coded the initial set in the new dimensions.
-Since this stage resulted in changes to the design space, we sought out further collect examples, again to validate the newly-refined dimensions.